beejjorgensen/bgc/src/bgc_part_0600_strings.md

 But these two are subtly different.

-This one is a pointer to a constant string (i.e. a pointer to the first character in a constant string):
+This one is a pointer to a string literal (i.e. a pointer to the first character in a string):

 ``` {.c}
 char *s = "Hello, world!";